Datacooee/slate/source/index.html.md

 # Introduction

-This API documentation is to give you an overview for connecting inputs to the Datacooee http API.
+This API documentation is to give you an overview for connecting inputs to the Datacooee platform and downloading data from it.

 We will cover:

-* Header details
-* json string

-_(These are just a few tips to get you started.
-We will be expanding the API over time)_
+* API for uploading data to Datacooee platform
+* API for downloading data from Datacooee platform

+# Upload data

+This endpoint is to post data.

-# You will need
+### You will need

  * Set up your **Input** in Datacooee